-The cabbage family has a formal name that is difficult to pronounce and to spell.
+The cabbage family has a formal name that is difficult to pronounce and spell.
 It will probably get rejected by spell check, but I assure you that it is correct.
 It is brassicaceae!

 While many of the plants in this family prefer the cool weather, the flavor of some is improved by harvesting in the cool weather.
-For example, folks say that the flavors of kale and brussels sprouts improve when harvested in the Fall.
+For example, folks say that the flavors of kale and brussels sprouts improve when harvested in the fall.

 For the different members of the cabbage family there are different parts of the plant that are eaten.
 For example, the blooms are eaten for brussels sprouts, broccoli and cauliflower, the leaves are eaten for cabbage, kale and tatsoi and the roots of turnips, radish and rutabaga are eaten.

 The bad bugs and diseases love this family.
-Here are some to look out for. . .The bad bugs include cabbage worms, flea beetles and root maggots.
+Here are some of the bad bug to look out for. . . cabbage worms, flea beetles and root maggots.
 If you click on cabbage worms, you will see a post that I did on this “red alert” or bad bug.
-I’ve had experience dealing with this pest.
-As for diseases, watch out for black leg, wilt, black rot.
+Unfortunately, I’ve had experience dealing with this pest.
+As for diseases, watch out for black leg, wilt and black rot.
 Thank goodness these diseases have not attacked my garden!

-Here are some additional tips: Water the plants from the soil line with soaker hoses, use light weight covers to keep out the bugs when you first sow the seeds or transplant seedlings.
+This family is a heavy feeder of nitrogen and enjoys liquid fish and seaweed fertilizer.
+Just a warning – it is a bit stinky!
+Here are some additional tips: Water the plants from the soil line with soaker hoses, use light weight covers or small spaced netting over the hoops to keep out the bugs when you first sow the seeds or transplant seedlings.
 I have found that the bad bugs prefer the younger plants better.

 I typically grow most of the vegetables in this family in one raised bed and keep the netting on the plants all summer.